pragyandhar/ToDo-App-Flutter/README.md

-# ✅ Todo App in Flutter
+# ✅ To Do App in Flutter

 A sleek, minimalist **Todo App** built with Flutter.
 This app allows users to easily add, manage, and complete their daily tasks – all within a clean and intuitive interface.
 Whether you're a developer looking to explore Flutter or just need a smart way to track your day, this app has you covered.